 Social media monitoring is a more reactive way to interact with your clients.
 You respond to incoming queries and comments to help customers.

-Although both applications of Brand24 are advantageous, social media listening is indispensable when it comes to attracting target customers.
+Although both applications of social media monitoring tool, like Brand24, are advantageous, social media listening is indispensable when it comes to attracting target customers.
 It allows you to recognise the places your potential clients are hanging around and getting ahead of the problems they might encounter.

 Here’s an example of social monitoring from our field.